 I’m sure it’s not news to you that menopause isn’t great for your skin.
 Collagen production falls off a cliff.
 Elasticity nose-dives.
 Fat is lost from the face (and seems to migrate to the tummy).
 The result is your face seems to slide south and your wrinkles deepen.

-Tweakments are a way forward for me, and having tried some, I can confirm that the results are seriously good.
+Tweakments are a way forward for me, and having tried some, I can confirm that the results are seriously good and these are the best face treatments for the menopause.
 In more than 20 years as a beauty editor, I have tried every face cream/serum/treatment known to womankind.
 The truth is that a cream can only do so much – a tweakment can go much further.

 Beauty beyond creams